stinkypingu/sports-bets/README.md

         - Team average stats weighted by each player's minutes played, excluding the current player's stats: [PTS, REB, 3PM, ...
 2PM, 2PA]
         - Opps team average stats, weighted by each player's minutes played: [PTS, REB, 3PM, ...
 2PM, 2PA]
     - Hopefully this will better capture player's performance overall by including MIN and 2P stats.

+    - Add CBOW in addition to Skip-Gram style embeddings.
+        - For Skip-Gram, use one hot player as input, and MSELoss for stats as outputs.
+This could potentially be skewed due to outliers, consider a different loss function like L1 or Robust L1/L2.
+        - For CBOW, use stats as input and one hot player as output using CrossEntropyLoss.
+Potential advantages are faster convergence and accounting for outliers.
+    - Consider ignoring team data.
+        - No longer includes data about how a player performs against or with certain types of teams/players.

+## Big changes that I will be making

 * **Model Architecture:**
     - The biggest issues with the current simple feed forward is that it does not do a good job of capturing the other players in the game, besides the current player.
 It takes a simple average of 'influential' players, which can be biased and does not include other players who might normally play a lot less but might play more in certain kinds of games. - Consider an attention based architecture: